 The rising success of female automotive influencers

 From technicians to racers, the automotive industry used to be dominated by men.
 But gender representation has found its level over the years.
 And considering women influence or directly make 85% of all automotive buying decisions, a new wave of female automotive influencers has become of utmost importance for brands hoping to drive sales through influencer marketing.
-Fortunately, there are plenty of women in the auto industry crushing it on social media and becoming true champions for their favorite brands.
+Fortunately, plenty of women in the auto industry are crushing it on social media and becoming true champions for their favorite brands.

 Most successful platforms for automotive influencers

 Instagram is by far the most personal of the three platforms.
 Influencer marketing thrives on leveraging genuine, authentic, and engaged brand-creator relationships – and perhaps no platform does this better than Instagram.
-The platform also makes it much easier for retailers to branch out into other industries to find influencers in different niches to promote their brand through quick posts or stories.
+The platform also makes it much easier for retailers to branch out into other industries to find influencers in different niches to promote their brands through quick posts or stories.